- Application type

 - Image Upload in a UX Component

-Upload an image file to the server.
+Upload an image to Amazon S3, Wasabi Storage, or the Application Server.

 - Application type